How long we are likely to take to decide on your planning application and the service standards we offer.

 We make a decision on a planning application in one of two ways:

-- Our Head of Planning will decide on straightforward, small-scale applications with no objections through our Scheme of Delegation [18kb].
+- Our Corporate Planning Manager will determine straightforward, small-scale applications with no objections through our .
 This sets out clear guidelines to follow

-- Our Development Management Committee will decide on more complex and potentially controversial applications, including those who conflict with our planning policies or where there have been lots of objections.
+- Our Development Management Committee will decide on more complex and potentially controversial applications, including those where there may be conflict with our planning policies or where there is significant local interest.
 We will make details of the Development Management Committee agenda and reports available at least three working days before the meeting

 Once we have made a final decision, we will issue a decision notice to you or your agent.
-We will set out any conditions, reasons for refusal or extra information and explain how to appeal against the decision or any conditions attached to it.
+We will set out any conditions, reasons for refusal or extra information and, if we refuse permission, explain how to appeal against the decision or any conditions attached to it.

 If we cannot make a decision until you have completed a planning obligation (a form of legal agreement), we will tell you as soon as possible and explain what needs to be done and any costs involved.

-You should not start work on site until we have provided a formal decision notice and you have addressed any conditions that need further submissions.
+You should not start work on site until we have provided a formal decision notice and you have complied with any conditions that require further submissions.

 Approving details of a planning application